-Your Company's diamond exploration and development programmes are located in the Karelian Craton in Finland.
+The Company's diamond exploration and mining development programmes are located in the Karelian Craton in Finland.
 The diamond prospectivity of this Craton, which lies across Northern Finland and Russia, has been demonstrated by the discovery and development of the world class Lomonosova and Grib Pipe diamond deposits in the Russian sector of the Craton.
-Your Company's objective is to discover, or acquire, and develop diamond deposits in the Finnish sector of the Craton.
+The Company's objective is to discover, or acquire, and develop diamond deposits in the Finnish sector of the Karelian Craton.